StrawberryBe/analytics.de-DE/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

 ## „Speichern unter“ für Segmente, Metriken und Datumswerte {#section_04C8B10A0751453AAE5F1BC35938C6CE}

-Klicken Sie beim Bearbeiten eines vorhandenen (gespeicherten) Segments des Segmentaufbaus in Analysis Workspace auf **[!UICONTROL Speichern unter]**, um eine Kopie zu erstellen.
+When editing an existing (saved) segment the Analysis Workspace Segment Builder, click **[!UICONTROL Save As]** to make a copy.

 ![](assets/segment-save-as.png)

-Das neue Segment wird in der Gruppe [!UICONTROL Segmente] im Feld [!UICONTROL Komponenten] angezeigt.
+The new segment displays in the [!UICONTROL Segments] group in the [!UICONTROL Components] panel.

-*`Save As`* Diese Funktion ist auch für den [!UICONTROL Generator für berechnete Metriken] und den [!UICONTROL Generator für Datumsbereiche] verfügbar.
+*`Save As`* ist auch für die [!UICONTROL Calculated Metric Builder] und [!UICONTROL Date Range Builder].

 ## Schaltfläche „Neues Segment hinzufügen“ {#section_85CC88C02C79456EA2B41F2BFBB64FC4}

-Die Schaltfläche **[!UICONTROL Neues Segment hinzufügen]** wurde an der Stelle hinzugefügt, an der Sie Segmente per Drag-and-Drop in ein Projekt einfügen.
+The **[!UICONTROL Add New Segment]** button has been added to the location where you drag-and-drop segments onto a project.

 ![](assets/add-new-segment.png)